The Children of Charles Ponting and Mary Pearce

 Michael Hall Ranoe of 96 Halbolt Road, Clapham Park died on 21 July 1915.
 Probate was granted to Dame Rosina Burnand (wife of Sir Francis Cowley Burnand) and Sophia Mary Tuke.
 His effects were worth £854 13s 6d.

-Mary Francis Ranoe of Tantallan Road, Balham died aged 81 and was buried on 6 January 1912 at Norwood Cemetery, Norwood.
+Mary Frances Ranoe of Tantallan Road, Balham died aged 81 and was buried on 6 January 1912 at Norwood Cemetery, Norwood.

-William Ponting, aged 31, police sargeant, son of Charles Pearce Ponting married Adelaide White on 2 June 1871 at Calcutta, India.
+William Ponting, aged 31, police sergeant, son of Charles Pearce Ponting married Adelaide White on 2 June 1871 at the Chaplaincy Station, St James, Calcutta, India.

 Adelaide, a 21 year old widow had been born Adelaide Georgina Packen around 1850, the daughter of Charles Packen.

-On 1 July 1878, Florence Mary Georgina Ponting, the adopted daughter on William and Adelaide Georgina Ponting was baptised at St Pauls Cathedral.
-William was the jailor of the Residency Jail
+On 1 July 1878, Florence Mary Georgina Ponting, the adopted daughter on William and Adelaide Georgina Ponting was baptised at St Pauls' Cathedral, Calcutta.
+William was the jailor of the Presidency Jail

 - John Pearce Ponting.

-John Pearce Ponting was baptised on 8 February 1835 at Wooton Bassett and was listed at the time that the 1841 census was taken, but not in subsequent censuses.
+Charles Pearce Ponting and Mary Horsell's son John Pearce Ponting was listed at the time that the 1841 census was taken, age 6, but was not with his parents in subsequent censuses.

 Henry Ponting and Frances Bell

-Henry Ponting was born on 28 October 1818 in Malmesbury, Wiltshire.
-He is believed to have been the son of Charles Ponting and Mary Pearce.
+Henry Ponting was born on 28 October 1818 in Malmesbury, Wiltshire, the son of Charles Ponting and Mary Pearce.

 In 1851, 32 year old Henry and 29 year old Frances were living at Cou-age Road, Malmesbury.
 Henry is described an annuitant.